 Very cute.

-and licking your face and distracting you from doing your job all day.
+And licking your face and distracting you from doing your job all day.

-I did my job all day.
+I did my job.

-First of all, I do my job dog and no dog.
+First of all, I do my job, dog and no dog.

 That's right.

-Coffee and no coffee.
+Coffee or no coffee.

 No, it's always with coffee.